nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :bulb: Tags are only able to take in one alphanumeric string!

+:bulb: The same restrictions from [Add Command](#add-tips) regarding identity of entities.

 :heavy_exclamation_mark: Take note that editing sessions for programs and tags for any entity will automatically override **all** its current sessions/tags!
 To clear all sessions/tags, use "s/" and "t/" respectively without any values.